Hrudayi Preet Jagate

-Hrudayi Preet Jagate is an Indian Marathi language television series directed by Mandar Devsthali and produced by Rajesh Joshi under the banner of Swami Om Televisions.
-It premiered on Zee Marathi from 7 November 2022 and ended on 27 May 2023 completing 176 episodes.
+Hrudayi Preet Jagate is an Indian Marathi language TV series which aired on Zee Marathi.
+It is directed by Mandar Devsthali and produced by Rajesh Joshi under the banner of Swami Om Televisions.
+It aired from 7 November 2022 and ended on 27 May 2023 completing 176 episodes.
 It starred Pooja Katurde and Siddharth Khirid in lead roles.

 Plot

 A musical love story of Veena and Prabhas who come from totally different backgrounds but share the same passion for music.
-Will the music play cupid for these two music lovers?